Púlpito 141 A

 After launching the premiere edition in October 2011, GAYPV, representing the Gay Point of View, quickly became Puerto Vallarta’s favorite gay magazine and ultimate LGBT lifestyle and travel directory.

-It is the only gay publication / directory / magazine in Vallarta to have an official relationship with the Puerto Vallarta Convention and Visitors Bureau in promoting LGBT tourism to Puerto Vallarta.
+GAYPV was the first gay publication / directory / magazine in Vallarta to have an official relationship with the Puerto Vallarta Convention and Visitors Bureau in promoting LGBT tourism to Puerto Vallarta.

-The free publication is available at more than one hundred locations and has the largest individual print run with the widest local and international distribution of any gay publication in Mexico.
+The online gay magazine is available at more than one hundred locations and has the largest individual print run with the widest local and international distribution of any gay publication in Mexico.
 And now GayPV is bringing that same concept to a national level throughout the country using our same principles:

 · To educate prospective travelers about Mexico in general and Puerto Vallarta in particular.